 What kind of pork is best for Banh Mi Sandwiches?

 We have had success using both pork loin and pork tenderloin in this Grilled Pork Banh Mi.
-We like using a roast cut first to add more of a smoky element to the Banh Mi sandwich.
+We like using a smoked roast cut first to add more of a smoky element to the Banh Mi sandwich.
 The pork roast is then sliced thin and finished on the grill.
 For a quicker, less smoky version, you can also use thin sliced, boneless pork chops and skip the slow smoking step.

 Banh Mi Pork Marinade

-To make the Banh Mi marinade you will need ¼ cup diced shallots, ¼ cup fish sauce, ¼ cup turbinado sugar, 2 tablespoons soy sauce, 1 tablespoon sesame oil, 1 tablespoon minced garlic, 1 teaspoon minced ginger, 2 green onions sliced, and ½ teaspoon black pepper.
+To make the marinade for bánh mì you will need ¼ cup diced shallots, ¼ cup fish sauce, ¼ cup turbinado sugar, 2 tablespoons soy sauce, 1 tablespoon sesame oil, 1 tablespoon minced garlic, 1 teaspoon minced ginger, 2 green onions sliced, and ½ teaspoon black pepper.
 Combine the marinade ingredients in a bowl and mix thoroughly to combine.
 Place the pork loin or tenderloin in a 1-gallon bag along with about half of the marinade.
 Seal and marinate in the refrigerator overnight.
 Reserve the other half of the marinade for basting the pork.

 Making Quick Pickled Veggies for a Banh Mi Sandwich